Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Can I study this programme in Dutch?

 Are you a Dutch-speaking student?
 Then you can also participate in our Dutch Bachelor’s programme in Sociology.
-The Dutch taught programme is exactly the same as the English taught programme.
+The Dutch taught programme is comparable to the English taught programme.

 Yes!
 I’m interested in the Dutch Bachelor’s programme